hiveeyes/terkin-datalogger/README.rst

 - Telemetry and TelemetryTransport
   The telemetry subsystem uses different transport adapters for different connectivity scenarios.
-MQTT and HTTP over TCP over WiFi is implemented already and TTN over LoRaWAN is almost there (thanks, Jan and Richard!).
+MQTT and HTTP over TCP over WiFi is implemented already as well as TTN over LoRaWAN.
 We are still waiting for confirmation of `LTE Cat M1`_ or `LTE Cat NB1`_ connectivity in Germany (thanks, Ron and Jan!).

 ***********